 What are ancient Greek Theatres called?

 The ancient Greek word for theatre is ‘theatron’.
 This is where the word ‘theatre’ comes from.
 In modern Greek, the word ‘theatro’ is used to indicate an open-air theater, a building where performances are held, and also a theatrical performance.

 Who is the God of Theatre in Ancient Greece?

 The God of theatre in Ancient Greece was Dionysus.
 He was also the God of wine, grapes and grape harvesting, madness and religious ecstasy.

 Theater was invented in Ancient Athens in the 6th-5th century BC.

 Actors in Ancient Greece did not wear makeup.
 Instead, they wore full-face masks, that were made of various materials such as leather and fabric.
 Due to the fragility of those materials, theater masks from Ancient Greece have not survived.

 The art of theatre in Ancient Greece

-I hope that this long and geeky article gave you interesting background on Greece!
-Have you been to any of these theatres, and have you seen any performances?
-I’d love to read your impressions below!
+I hope that this long and geeky article gave you interesting background on Greece.
+If you have been to any of these theatres, and seen any performances, I’d love to read your impressions below.